Tag Archives: gardens

 Count on flowers

 “No matter how uncertain our world sometimes seems, we can count on flowers to appear each spring.” – Barbara Milo Ohrbach Longtime members of the Defeat Despair community will be familiar with Susan, whom I first met here and whose previous visits have inspired earlier posts.
-She spent some time with Matt and me this …
+She spent some time with Matthew and me this …

 Hard to imagine